About Michael J. Kerrigan

 Michael is an advocate, author and public speaker.
 He has over 35 years of Washington experience working closely with the government, political, corporate, and technology sectors.
 He was the founder and principal of Kerrigan & Associates, Inc., a Washington-based management consulting and advocacy firm focused on creating business opportunities in the private-public sector.
 In 2015 he completed a career of advocacy for his clients moving to another career of character building advocacy devoted to addressing the status of character in America.

 His current interests include the study of Character in America, heroic behavior, Post Traumatic Growth (PTG), and character education.
-He has published two character-related books: Politics with Principle: 10 Characters with Character and Courage in America: Warriors with Character.
-The latter book describes seven wounded warriors and their courageous recovery from traumatic injuries.
+He has published three character-related books: Politics with Principle: 10 Characters with Character, Courage in America: Warriors with Character, and Restoring Character in America.

 As a former Chief Executive Officer for a Washington-based trade association and for an advocacy practice, Mr. Kerrigan has recruited and managed 50-state and federal networks of legislative consultants.
 He honed his public policy skills while managing these lobbying corps and worked with major public policy organizations.

 In 1993, Mr. Kerrigan founded The Advocacy Group, Inc., one of the first organizations of government-relations specialists, providing advocacy services worldwide.